Is Sex Important in a Relationship? Here’s What Experts Say

 It’s good for your physical health

 There’s a whole host of physical benefits that having sex, specifically orgasms, can bring to you.
-It relieves the pain of arthritis and banishes headaches and menstrual cramps.
-It’s also good for vaginal health.
+It may help relieve joint or muscle pain, and can reportedly help with headaches and menstrual cramps in some women.
 “Women who orgasm frequently have a lower risk of developing endometriosis and more regular periods,” says Mintz.
 “It’s also good for bladder control because when you have sex, your pelvic floor muscles get exercise.”

 It also keeps your heart healthy, even increasing your life expectancy after a heart attack (at least for men), according to a study published in 2020 in The American Journal of Medicine.
 Other research in the Journal of Health and Social Behavior found that sex lowers the risk of hypertension in middle-aged and older women.
 Sex may even be good for your immune system, suggests a small study in the journal Psychological Reports.